gregorredinger/vis_clustering_algorithms/README.md

 ### INTRODUCTION

-Out Project have the Goal to provide a visualization for the OPTICS Clustering Algorithm.
+Our Project have the Goal to provide a visualization for the OPTICS Clustering Algorithm.
-For more Details see http://localhost:8080/M2/
+For more Details see https://gregorredinger.github.io/vis_clustering_algorithms/

 ### PROJECT STRUCTURE (not final)